Joe was startled to his core to suddenly

 were trying to cook raw sewage.
 In a very short time, the already

-horrendous stench was combined with a smell like rotting meat so
+horrendous stench was combined with a smell like rotting meat,

-overpowering that Joe started to dry heave.
-He was surprised that
+overpowering to the point that Joe started to dry heave so hard that he

-he didn't actually throw anything up, but actually wished he would.
+he didn't actually vomit anything up, but actually wished he would.

-The taste and smell of his own vomit would be preferable to this.
+The taste and smell of his own vomit would be preferable to the

 when he absolutely had to.